 Unsurprisingly, these booths hardly make an impact on the thousands of attendees who make their way to such events.
 This is why it’s crucial to ensure that your booth is well-designed and looks different from all the other exhibits on the floor.

 However, if you are still unsure how to give your 10×20 trade show booth the magic touch that renders it a cut above the rest, you’ve come to the right place.
-Let’s take a look at what you can do to create a truly remarkable booth:

 1. Start with Your Goals

 Before you can even think about the design of your booth, it’s crucial to outline your goals for the event.
 Your goals will dictate your booth’s design and the kind of brand messaging you use.
 Generally, companies participate in trade shows so that they can:

 – Raise their brand’s awareness in the market.

 – Develop relationships with investors, vendors, partners, or even patrons.

 – Introduce a new product or service.